Groups List: J

 Judo.
 Technically not a martial art, but a sport created from the martial art Ju-Jitsu, minus the killing strikes.
 (There wasn't any point to them, judo just being a sport, you see.)

 Jung Myung Seok.
 Also known as Joshua Jung, Joshua Lee Jung, Sung Sang Nimh (a name to which JMS members pray, along with God, Jesus and the Holy Spirit), Lord of the Second Coming, and Rabbi.
 Founder of JMS, aka Providence Church.
 Born 17 February 1945.
-Joined the Moonies around 1975, which had a strong influence on his present teachings - most are nearly identical.
+Joined the Moonies around 1975, which had a strong influence on his present teachings – most are nearly identical.
 He left in 1978 and founded JMS (then called Ae-Chun Church) in 1980.
-He was arrested by Chinese police in May 2007 and was extradited to South Korea in February 2008 on charges of fraud, sexual abuse and embezzlement.
-For more information see Providence Cult Watch or Wikipedia's Jung Myung Seok article or www.jmscult.com.
+He was arrested by Chinese police in May 2007 and was extradited to South Korea in February 2008 on charges of fraud, sexual abuse, rape, and embezzlement.
+He was sentenced to 10 years in prison and is due for release in July 2017.
+For more information see Wikipedia's Jung Myung Seok article or www.jmscult.com.

 JUSTBible.
 A seminar run by the Christadelphians.